wrusk/menu-quest/deliverables.md

  *About Me*

  I am a developer from Atlanta that has basically been working with the World Wide Web since there has been a World Wide Web to work with.
 Some of the first things that I programmed were text adventures written in Basic.
 It was fun finding a way to bring those initial development experiences to you in a new way.
 If you want to find out more about me, please check out my about.me profile.

+ * April Fools on the Web*

+ It is not uncommon for various Web sites to create practical jokes for April Fools.
+Here are some notable ones:
+ Google
+ ThinkGeek
+ Blizzard
+ xkcd

  *On User Interfaces and Navigation*